New Waterworks Zoutkamp

 • Construction of a bicycle path from Zoutkamp to Electra along the Reitdiep.

-Wall covering clearly visible again
+Muralt revetment clearly visible again

 Planning

-1. Completed: Determination of implementation phase -
+1. Completed: Adoption of implementation phase - Completion date

-AB determination DO and credit application for implementation phase
+Board of Directors adoption of DO and credit application for implementation phase

-2. Completed: Signature -
+2. Completed: Signature - Completion date

 Signing of contract with the contractor

-3. Completed: Start of construction -
+3. Completed: Start of construction - Completion date

-Official launch of New Waterworks Zoutkamp
+Official launch of the New Waterworks Zoutkamp

 4. Currently in progress: New construction 2023–2025

-New construction of Hunsingo pumping station
+New Hunsingo pumping station

-5. Currently in progress: Realization of joint projects 2023-2026
+5. Currently in progress: Realisation of linking projects 2023-2026

-6. Currently in progress: Restoration and conversion 2024-2025
+6. Currently in progress: Restoration nd conversion 2024-2025

 Restoration and conversion of Hunsingo lock

-7. Currently underway: Construction of bank protection 2024-2025
+7. Currently in progress: Construction of bank protection 2024-2025

-Construction of bank protection for the Hunsingo Canal
+Construction of bank protection for the Hunsingo canal

 8. Still to be done: Demolition of pumping station from 2026 onwards

-Demolition of the H.D.
+Demolition of H.D.
 Louwes pumping station

-9. Still to be done: Completion in mid-2026
+9. Still to be done: Completion mid-2026

 Completion